altin/street-sign-classifier-cv/README.md

 Altin Rexhepaj, 2018

 ## About
 The goal of this program is to classify images of street signs using a computer vision approach.
-In particular, I make use of edge detection, image rectification, contour approximation, and template matching.
+In particular, I make use of edge detection, image rectification, contour approximation, and template matching to achieve this.

 ## How to run
 1. `pip install -r requirements.txt`